JoinDevathon/OscarWoHA-2016/README.md

 Anna was created based on an idea I had come up with just before the Devathon.
 Anna is based on a simple AI that collects user input, and when asked: Responds with the best match amongst all the user input.

 The reason to why I chose to give "her" the name Anna is because I listened to the swedish song "Boten Anna" during development.

+# Instructions
+Further instructions on how to use Anna can be found in the INSTRUCTIONS.MD-file.